 - 1) Try to write up your report as soon as possible following the observation.
-The more the time that passes between the observing and the writing, the more difficult it is. - 2) Using the summary page, provide a brief summary of the overall lesson, followed by a finite list of "kudos" and a finite list of areas that need attention, ideally based on specific Elements from the TCA.
+The more the time that passes between the observing and the writing, the more difficult it is. - 2) Using the observation form, provide a brief summary of the overall lesson followed by "strengths" and areas that need attention, ideally based on specific Elements from the TCA.
 You will likely record much more data than what is included in the written report, however, it is important to focus the report on the areas that you want to call out for the teacher candidate.
 In doing so, you can use each report to inform your subsequent observations. - 3) Particularly with respect to areas that need improvement, tie your comments to the Teacher Candidate Assessment (TCA). - 4) Take a "less is more" approach.
 Generally, speaking 2-3 pages is plenty for a descriptive observation report.
-Any more than this becomes difficult for the teacher candidate to digest. - 5) Ideally, please submit written observation reports to the Teacher Education Office as you go.
-However, all must be in no later than mid-June.
+Any more than this becomes difficult for the teacher candidate to digest. - 5) Please submit observation reports into Taskstream as you go.